TheThingSystem/steward/nodewiki/Developer/01_Devices.md

 * _off_ - turns the power off

-### Tricorder
-The are devices that measure multiple physical qualities.
-Because of their specialized nature, the naming pattern is

-    /device/tricorder/MANUFACTURER/MODEL

-In addition to the properties specific to the individual device, the _lastSample_ property must also be present.

-**TBD**

 ### Wearable
 These are devices that are similar to fob devices, but meant to be more personal.
 The naming pattern is: